MEYERLAND PLAZA

 Portions of the mall structure were demolished, with the remainder being renovated.
 Big box stores were installed in existing store space.
 These included a (60,200 square foot) Bed, Bath & Beyond, (29,900 square foot) Marshalls and (53,800 square foot) Service Merchandise.

 New retail area was also built.
 A 1-level (107,000 square foot), Saint Louis-based Venture discount mart held its grand opening in November 1994.
-A south parking area strip plaza contained stores such as a (33,700 square foot) Stein Mart, (25,300 square foot) Office Max and (29,300 square foot) Lil' Things.
+A south parking area strip plaza housed stores such as a (33,700 square foot) Stein Mart, (25,300 square foot) Office Max and (29,300 square foot) Lil' Things.
 These were open for business by mid-1995.

-MEYERLAND PLAZA was sold in September 2013.
-The complex was acquired by a joint venture of Houston's Fidelis Realty Partners and New York City's BlackRock, Incorporated.
+Meanwhile, after a successful and award-winning redevelopment of MEYERLAND PLAZA, Ed Wulfe and company embarked on a reinvention of Houston's first major shopping center, GULFGATE MALL.
+A revitalized MEYERLAND PLAZA was sold to Atlanta-based Ronus Properties in August 1998.
+The retail hub was sold again in September 2013, when it was acquired by a joint venture of Houston's Fidelis Realty Partners and New York City's BlackRock, Incorporated.
 At this time, the main shopping center structure encompassed approximately 546,500 leasable square feet and housed twenty retail spaces.

 Sources: